 The redhat-logos package contains files created by the CentOS Project to replace the Red Hat "Shadow Man" logo and RPM logo.
 The Red Hat "Shadow Man" logo, RPM, and the RPM logo are trademarks or registered trademarks of Red Hat, Inc.

-The following files in redhat-logos need to be rebranded:
+The following images in redhat-logos need to be rebranded respectively:

 '''

-/usr/share/firstboot/pixmaps/
+/usr/share/anaconda/pixmaps/

-|-- shadowman-round-48.png
+|-- syslinux-splash.png

 '''